 The profiles do not provide an exhaustive list of primary care indicators, but they do allow a consistent approach to comparing and benchmarking across England.

-Profiles are generated for all practices in QOF 2020/21 with a list size of at least 750 patients and for other practices if they had according to NHS digital in April 2021 a list size of at least 750 patients and there exists valid GP patient survey data for the practice for the same year.
+Profiles are generated for all practices in QOF 2021/22 with a list size of at least 750 patients.
+A practice also appears in the tool if it did not take part in QOF, but had a list size of at least 750 patients (as at April 2022, according to NHS Digital), and there exists valid GP patient survey data for the practice for the same year.
 For details see: Rules for inclusion and list of included practices.